jorgeglezlopez/spark-arff-data-source/README.md

 # Attribute-Relation File Format (ARFF)

-An ARFF (Attribute-Relation File Format) file is an ASCII text file that describes a list of instances sharing a set of attributes.
-The original format was first described in the data mining book written by Ian H. Witten and Eibe Frank.
-However, this format has been later modified in order to include String attributes, Date Attributes, and Sparse instances.
+An ARFF (Attribute-Relation File Format) file is a text file that describes a relation of instances defined on a structured set of attributes.
+The original format was first described in the data mining book written by (Ian H. Witten and Eibe Frank)[https://www.elsevier.com/books/data-mining-practical-machine-learning-tools-and-techniques/witten/978-0-12-374856-0].
+However, this format has been later modified in order to include string attributes, date attributes, and sparse instances.

 ARFF files have two distinct sections.
-The first section is the **Header** information, which is followed the **Data** information.
+The first section is the **header** information, which is followed the **data** information.

 ## Header

-The Header of the ARFF file contains the name of the relation, a list of the attributes (the columns in the data), and their types.
+The header of the ARFF file contains the name of the relation, a list of the attributes (the columns in the data), and their types.
 All the statements are case-insensitive.
 Comments are lines starting with *%*.
 An example header on the standard *Iris* dataset looks like this:

 ```
    % 1.
 Title: Iris Plants Database